 A room consists of several pieces of furniture, and the two main items used for working are a table and a chair.
 An unsuitable chair is an ergonomic shortcoming that can cause severe physical discomfort (Grandjean 1987); on the other hand, a suitable chair can improve the health of an individual (Robertson et al. 2009).
 What does a good chair look like?
 An adequate chair should have at least four adjustments whilst seated: chair height, backrest height, back angle, and seat angle.
 It should be comfortable and not cause pain.
 It should be in good condition and adjustable to the individual student’s needs.

 There are countless more things that can positively impact on the student’s health and performance.
 The correct lighting (not too dark, not too bright, and natural if possible), fresh air, cleanliness, use of multiple screens, ergonomic mousepad, noise … the list goes on.
 A good home office set-up is a science in itself, and educational providers can only benefit if they support students in designing their learning environment.

 Charles Darwin University 2012, Office of Human Resource Services/Health Safety and Environment, Ergonomics in the Workplace June 2012, report, viewed 25 June 2018,

 Department of Industry, Innovation and Science 2018, Workplace Health & Safety, viewed 25 June 2018,

 Grandjean, E 1987, Ergonomics In Computerized Offices, Taylor & Francis, London.

-Robertson, M, Amick, BC, DeRango, K, Rooney, T, Bazzani, L, Harrist, R, Moore, A 2009, “The effects of an office ergonomics training and chair intervention on worker knowledge, behavior and musculoskeletal risk”, Applied Ergonomics, vol. 40, no. 1, pp. 124-35.
+Robertson, M, Amick, BC, DeRango, K, Rooney, T, Bazzani, L, Harrist, R, Moore, 2009, “The effects of an office ergonomics training and chair intervention on worker knowledge, behaviour and musculoskeletal risk”, Applied Ergonomics, vol. 40, no. 1, pp. 124-35.